 10. Get a little play time in at the Creative Playscape.
-The Playscape is open once again!
-After being redesigned and updated, the Playscape is open and welcoming children of all ages and abilities to come out and get a little fresh air and play time in.
+The Playscape is open and welcoming children of all ages and abilities to come out and get a little fresh air and play time in.

-Taste award winning wines made in Georgetown at Georgetown Winery.
+Taste award-winning wines made in Georgetown at Georgetown Winery.
 They offer daily wine tastings, wine by the glass, bottles to take home, cigars, and a large selection of wine gifts.
 Grape Creek Vineyard offers an exclusive wine club member lounge upstairs with views of the square.
 There is also a large outdoor patio with seating and mister system for hot summer days Enjoy the same great wines offered at their vineyard in Fredericksburg!
 For those interested willing to make the roughly 30-minute drive outside of town, The Vineyard at Florence is a gorgeous place to enjoy a glass of wine.

-15. Take in beautiful art pieces at the Georgetown Art Center.
+13. Take in beautiful art pieces at the Georgetown Art Center.
 Take a stroll through the gallery that showcases innovative exhibits and includes four juried competitions.
 Then head on over to the inspirational studio space that hosts programs and classes for people of all ages!
 While you’re downtown, be sure to look for art sculptures.
 The sculptures change periodically so be sure to check back!

 14. Take part in First Fridays on the Square.
 Every first Friday of the month, the city of Georgetown comes out to play!
 The shops on the square stay open later and there is enough live music to fill the air for the entire evening.